PhenoApps/Field-Book/docs/source/settings-general.rst

 |sd| Define storage location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Opens the :doc:`storage` dialog for defining a 'Storage location' on the device.
+Opens the :doc:`storage` dialog to define or update the 'Storage location' on the device.

 |import| Default import source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~